abenkhadra/bcov/README.md

 ```

 Graphs are dumped in the standard DOT format and can be viewed using a dot viewer like `xdot`.
+Please refer to this [blog post][link-post2] for additional details.

 ## Citing